mathjax/MathJax-docs/localization-strings.rst

 would cause the "File not found" message to be displayed (in the currently selected language) in the MathJax message area at the bottom of left of the browser window.
-Note that `MathJax.Message.Set()` can still accept unlocalized strings, as it has traditionally:
+Note that :meth:`MathJax.Message.Set()` can still accept unlocalized strings, as it has traditionally:

 .. code-block:: javascript